What Is Scala?

 When deciding whether Scala is suitable for you, you should also consider some of its less-than-advantageous facets.
 Some drawbacks to consider include:

-The developer community is less developed.
+• The Scala developer community is less developed.
 This means you might have more difficulty finding support online than when using more established coding languages like Python or Java.

 Gaining a robust foundation in computer science and programming offers an excellent start to gaining proficiency in Scala.
 To begin, focus on these key areas:

-You can begin your journey with online learning through exciting and innovative courses offered on Coursera.
-Functional Programming Principles in Scala is a beginner-level course with six modules designed to help you build your knowledge.
-You can learn Scala concepts, such as higher-order functions, types and pattern matching, lists, and collections.
-Upon completion, gain a shareable Professional Certificate to include in your resume, CV, or LinkedIn profile.
+You can begin your journey with online learning through Functional Programming: a beginner-level course with six modules designed to help you build your knowledge.
+You'll learn Scala concepts like higher-order functions, types and pattern matching, lists, and collections.
+Upon completion, obtain a shareable Professional Certificate to include in your resume, CV, or LinkedIn profile.

 Editorial Team